-- When towing with the front wheels on the ground: Turn the ignition key to the OFF position and move the transmission shift lever to the neutral position.
-On automatic transmission models, to move the selector lever to N (neutral) position, turn the ignition key to OFF position and secure the steering wheel in a straight ahead position with a rope or similar device.
+When towing with the front wheels on the ground: Turn the ignition key to the OFF position and move the transmission selector lever to N (neutral) position, turn the ignition key to OFF position and secure the steering wheel in a straight ahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground (if you do not use a towing dollies): Always release the parking brake and move the transmission shift lever to the neutral position.
+This will result in damage to the steering lock mechanism.

+NISSAN does not recommend towing automatic transmission equipped vehicles with the drive wheels on the ground.